Proudly not-for-profit since 1951.

 How long does loading apply for?

-Any loading that applies to your premium will be removed after you’ve held hospital cover continuously for ten years.
+Any loading that applies to your premium will be removed after you’ve held eligible Hospital cover continuously for ten years.

-To cover small gaps, such as switching from one fund to another, you are able to be without hospital cover for periods totalling 1094 days (i.e. three years less one day) during your lifetime, without affecting your loading.
+To cover small gaps, such as switching from one fund to another, you can go without Hospital cover for a total of 1,094 days (i.e. three years less one day) during your lifetime, without affecting your loading.

-If you have a total gap period of 1095 days - you will pay a 2% loading on re-joining private hospital cover.
+If you have a total gap period of 1,095 days – you’ll pay a 2% loading when you re-join private Hospital cover.
 The loading will increase by 2% for every year after that without cover.

-You can only access your Days of Absence if you have held hospital cover at some point on or after your Lifetime Health cover base day.
+You can only access your Days of Absence if you have held Hospital cover at some point on or after your LHC base day.
 For most people, your base day is the later of 1 July 2000 or the 1 July after your 31st birthday.